Maia-Everett/lintian.eu/_posts/2024-03-17-warcraft-retrospective-21.md

 Unfortunately, these two missions are the only ones were we get to control Jaina.
 She doesn't even make it to level 6 to let us unlock her class's ultimate ability, Mass Teleport.

 Part of it is because Jaina was originally [supposed to die](http://pretzel-lectern.blogspot.com/2016/05/behind-warcraft-iii-interview-with.html) in the Cult of the Damned mission.
 They discarded this idea early on, in part it was because it was "too Raynor and Kerrigan again", and Arthas had enough motive to pursue Mal'Ganis as it is.
-However the official strategy guide was never updated to reflect this plot change, and still claims she dies.
+However, the official strategy guide was never updated to reflect this plot change, and still claims she dies.

 For now, we head farther north, towards Stratholme and a confrontation with Mal'Ganis.